 Introduction & Meaning

-“Pranayama” or Deep Breath is a Sanskrit word composed from two words “prana” or ‘life force’ breath and “ayama” or extend or draw out or discipline.
+“Pranayama” is a Sanskrit word composed from two words “prana” or ‘life force’ breath and “ayama” or extend or draw out or discipline.

 It is a yogic discipline for extension or control over the breath or life force.
 It disciplines and extends the breathing whereby the duration of each breath or entire life is enhanced.